stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 ```

-This is a stupis simple example , but imagine we’d need to do some HTTP requests during initialization of this component or controller.
+This is a very simple example, but imagine we’d need to do some HTTP requests during initialization of this component or controller.
 Now we have a better place for these kind of things.

-**$onDestroy()** is called when its containing scope is destroyed.
+ * `$onDestroy()` is called when its containing scope is destroyed.
 We can use this hook to release external resources, watches and event handlers.
 In a scenario where you have attached non-native angular event listeners or logic, we can use this hook to clean it up when the component is destroyed.

-**$onChanges()** is a particular type of “watch” called  when changes occur in one way bindings on the input component interface.
+ * `$onChanges()` is a particular type of “watch” called  when changes occur in one way bindings on the input component interface.
 It gets called with an object that holds the changes of all one-way bindings with the current Value and the previous Value.
-With `$onChanges we can react to this changes and update the child component data effectively.
+With `$onChanges` we can react to this changes and update the child component data effectively.

 Suppose that we make the name property of our myUserCmp configurable from the outside using a one-way binding: